Wallach Hall

 Wallach Hall is the second oldest residence hall (or dormitory) on the campus of Columbia University, and currently houses undergraduate students from Columbia College as well as the Fu Foundation School of Engineering and Applied Science.

-It opened in 1905 as "Livingston Hall" after Robert Livingston, a Founding Father of the United States and alumnus of King's College, Columbia's predecessor, but its name was changed after Ira D. Wallach donated approximately $2 million towards its renovation.
+It opened in 1905 as Livingston Hall after Robert Livingston, a Founding Father of the United States and alumnus of King's College, Columbia's predecessor, but its name was changed in 1979 after Ira D. Wallach donated approximately $2 million towards its renovation.
 This gave rise to the joke, "Livingston signed the Declaration of Independence, Wallach signed a check."
-(Although a member of the committee of the Continental Congress that drafted the Declaration, Livingston did not actually sign the historic document.)
+Although a member of the committee of the Continental Congress that drafted the Declaration, Livingston did not actually sign the historic document.

-The building was home, among others, to Bhimrao Ramji Ambedkar, an Indian jurist, political leader, philosopher, anthropologist, historian, orator, prolific writer, economist, scholar, editor, a revolutionary and one of the founding fathers of independent India.
-Ambedkar received a Baroda State Scholarship of 11.50 British pounds per month for three years in 1913 to join the Politics Department of Columbia University as a postgraduate student.

-Wallach Hall was also home to Beat Generation author Jack Kerouac.
+Wallach Hall was home to Beat Generation author Jack Kerouac.
 In his autobiography Vanity of Duluoz he expressed his satisfaction with the move from neighboring Hartley Hall:

 One great move I made was to switch my dormitory room from Hartley Hall to Livingston Hall where there were no cockroaches and where b'God I had a room all to myself, on the second floor, overlooking the beautiful trees and walkways of the campus and overlooking, to my greatest delight, besides the Van Am Quadrangle, the library itself, the new one, with its stone frieze running around entire with the names engraved in stone forever: "Goethe ...
 Voltaire ...
 Shakespeare ...
 Molière ...
 Dante."
 That was more like it.
 Lighting my fragrant pipe at 8 P.M., I'd open the pages of my homework, turn on station WQXR for the continual classical music, and sit there, in the golden glow of my lamp, in a sweater, sight and say, "Well, now I'm a real collegian at last."

 Overhauled during the early 1980s, Wallach is currently, with Hartley, part of the Living and Learning Center (LLC), home to suite-style housing that intermingles all class levels and features interactive events designed to draw them together.
 An application process is required to obtain housing in either of the LLC dormitories.